mediathekview/MServer/CONTRIBUTING.md

 > - Refer this project in your project's readme
 > - Mention the project at local meetups and tell your friends/colleagues

-**Hint:** As MediathekView is a german software for the DACH tv stations ["Öffentlich-Rechtliche"](https://de.wikipedia.org/wiki/%C3%96ffentlich-rechtlicher_Rundfunk), many things like issue descriptions, UI text and so on are in geman.
+**Hint:** As MediathekView is a German software for the DACH tv stations ["Öffentlich-Rechtliche"](https://de.wikipedia.org/wiki/%C3%96ffentlich-rechtlicher_Rundfunk), many things like issue descriptions, UI text and so on are in German.
 If you don't understand something feel free to ask one of us.
-Also, feel free to create issues in english.
+Also, feel free to create issues in English.
 <!-- omit in toc -->
 ## Table of Contents